 - 7.1.
 MKCC will notify Responsible Authorities of Premises Licence applications in addition to any requirement of an applicant to do so.
-These bodies will be entitled to make representations in relation to such applications and also for other permissions as stated in the legislation; or where the legislation allows discretion. - 7.2 The contact details of all the Responsible Authorities under the Gambling Act 2005 are available via the Council's website.

-- 7.3 MKCC is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Gambling Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
+These bodies will be entitled to make representations in relation to such applications and also for other permissions as stated in the legislation; or where the legislation allows discretion. - 7.2 The contact details of all the Responsible Authorities under the Gambling Act 2005 are available via the Council's website. - 7.3 MKCC is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Gambling Act 2005 to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
 The principles are: - the need for the body to be responsible for an area covering the whole of the MKCC area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group.

-In accordance with the suggestion in the Gambling Commission's Guidance to Licensing Authorities, MKCC designates MK Together (as the body incorporating the former Milton Keynes Safeguarding Board) for this purpose.
+In accordance with the suggestion in the Gambling Commission's Guidance to Licensing Authorities, MKCC designates MK Together Safeguarding Partnership for this purpose.